Hello, this domain is owned by Mr. Susdorf.It is reserved and not for sale, sorry.

 There are historical census reports from Katharinenstadt publicly available which state that Susdorf family was living in Katharinenstadt since it's founding:

 - List of the first settlers in Katharinenstadt. #36 of 235 is Susdorf family, arrived on 27.08.1766.
-Family members listed are Gottlieb Susdorf (36, Lutheran, a Hussar from Gotha in Thuringia), his wife Anna Margaretha (21, Lutheran, from Tuchland bei Küstrin (probably Kostrzyn nad Odrą area in Prussia, belongs since 1945 to Poland).
+Family members listed are Gottlieb Susdorf (36, Lutheran, a Hussar from Gotha in Thuringia), his wife Anna Margaretha (21, Lutheran, from Tuchland bei Küstrin (obviously Kostrzyn nad Odrą area in Prussia, which belongs to Poland since 1945).
 Their children were: Karl Friedrich (3) and Maria (5).

 - Census report of 1798 (archived), our name is spelled in census report as Sustorf (Sussdorf).

 - Another Census report of 1798, has our name misspelled Süssdorf making it mean "sweet village" in German :-) Karl Süssdorf's (34) family is listed at #132 of #154 and he's most probably the same person as 3 year old child Karl Friedrich in the list of the first settlers.